htrivedi04/Python-Data-Analysis/README.md

 ## Data Analysis With Python

-Public repostitory for all the jupyter notebooks, code and projects used while studying Udemy's 'Learning Python for Data Analysis and Visualization' by Jose Portilla.
+Public repostitory for all the jupyter notebooks, code and projects used while studying Udemy's <b>'Learning Python for Data Analysis and Visualization'</b> taught by Jose Portilla.